Skip to content

 Welcome to IndieFerm!

-Independent Fermentations Brewing (aka IndieFerm) is a small craft beer brewery, kombucha brewery, tap room, home brew shop, and hop farm.
+Independent Fermentations Brewing (aka IndieFerm) is a small craft beer brewery, kombucha brewery, winery, tap room, home brew supply shop, and hop farm all located in Plymouth, Massachusetts.

 IndieFerm specializes in making craft beers with locally grown ingredients with an emphasis on Belgian and German styles.
 We brew what we like to drink and that covers a lot of territory.
-We tend to like beers with balance believing that a beer made with the perfect mix of malts and hops is better than a beer overloaded with either one.
+We tend to like beers with balance, believing that a beer made with the perfect mix of malts and hops is better than a beer overloaded with either one.
 In other words, we make a lot more than just New England IPA’s.
 There are so many ways to combine water, malt, hops and yeast that there is no need to go crazy with other flavorings.
 The guiding mantra is “beer should taste like beer”.
-Our beers are available throughout southeastern Massachusetts, typically within 45 miles of Plymouth.
+This is not the place to look for Fruity Pebble Stout or Mango Lasse Milkshake IPA (I just made those up, I don’t mean to offend the makers of any actual beers that might exist with those flavors).
+In an era when breweries are willing to add just about anything to their beers, we sometimes describe our brewing approach as “radically traditional.”

-Our tap room has eight beers and three kombuchas on tap Tuesday and Thursday through Sunday every week (closed Mondays and Wednesdays).
-We usually have a pop-up food vendor and sometimes we have live music.
+Our tap room has 12 beers and several kombuchas on tap Tuesdays and Thursday through Sunday every week (closed Mondays and Wednesdays).
+In the warmer months we often have a pop-up food vendor and live music on Saturdays.
 We are always pet and family friendly.

 Taproom